-There is little more enticing than a Mediterranean beach and that beckoning turquoise sea but it would be a crying shame, if you're in Antalya, not to explore the old town, the ancient ruins and the mountains.
-This is quite simply one of the most exciting, stunningly beautiful and most historically interesting areas in the world.
-Turkey also offers incredible value for money, and thanks to Thomas Cook Airlines, you can fly direct* from airports across the UK in just over four hours.
-One holiday here is not enough.
+There's little more enticing than a Mediterranean beach but it would be a crying shame, if you're in Antalya, not to explore the old town, the ancient ruins and the mountains.

 A little exercise

 If you feel the need for some sporting action, the purpose-built tourist town of Belek, near Antalya airport, is best known as the home of golf in Turkey with a staggering sixteen courses (most championship standard), not to mention numerous spas and stunning beaches.

 To really blow away the cobwebs, however, lace up your hiking boots and head out along a section of the 509 km long waymarked Lycian Way.

 This runs through the wild Taurus Mountains, to the north and west of the city, much of it in the Beydaglari Olympos National Park.
 You can do as much or as little as you want.

 Along the way, Göynuk Canyon, near Kemer (also reachable by car), is an oasis of pine forests, waterfalls and mountain rivers, where you can either revel in the cool shade or go canyoning or whitewater rafting.